jivelasquezt/WhereNext-Pkg/inst/shiny/Rmd/introMD.md

 ## User guide

-Welcome to *WhereNext*, a recommendation system  designed to optimize the process of filling gaps in biodiversity knowledge. *WhereNext* will guide you through the process of developing a Generalized Dissimilarity Model (GDM) for your group and area of interest (Ferrier et al. 2007) and identifying iteratively survey sites that maximize your potential to record new species.
+Welcome to *WhereNext*, a recommendation system  designed to optimize the process of filling gaps in biodiversity knowledge. *WhereNext* will guide you through the process of developing a Generalized Dissimilarity Model (GDM) for your group and area of interest (Ferrier et al. 2007) and identifying interactively survey sites that maximize your potential to record new species.

 To get started, browse components at the top in order through tabs and execute numbered modules in each component.